It wouldn’t be summer without a good old-fashioned hot dog! These Chicago Style Hot Dogs are loaded with toppings and fun to eat!

 You want to make sure the tomatoes are nestled into the bun, next to the hot dog.
 The dill pickle spear rests between the hot dog and the bun (other side).
 Sprinkle your celery salt and serve!

-The hot dogs used are normally boiled instead of grilled.
+The dogs used are normally boiled instead of grilled.
 This keeps them soft and tender and adds in a little more flavor because the water up there just tastes better.
+That said, you can just as easily heat up the grill for a nice char dog taste in every bite.

 Why is ketchup not allowed on hot dogs in Chicago?

 Look, I’m not going to stop you from adding ketchup, bet then it wouldn’t be a true Chicago Style Hot Dog!
-The reason these hot dogs don’t need any ketchup is they already get enough sweetness from the pickle relish.
+These dogs don’t need any ketchup because they already get enough sweetness from the pickle relish.
 A lot of Chicagoans (people from Chicago) sweat that ketchup throws off of the perfectly balanced flavors that are already present.

 What to serve with Chicago dogs